MrSurenK/tasker/README.md

 # TUI-Tasker
-A todo list written in GO with interactive TUI that can run on any machine
+A todo list written in GO to learn the syntax and gain faimilarity with the lang.

+Potential Future Features:

+1. TUI interface
+2. Lightweight db